🚦 Essential Knowledge

 Fuel Station

-Petrol station available.
+Petrol station ahead.

 Parking